Peter Roe UNITED STATES

 Description

-"Action in the Sunda Strait" by Paul S. Newman, cover date January-March 1963.
+"Action in the Sunda Strait" by Paul S. Newman.
+Cover date January-March 1963.
 Letterer unknown.
 15x22 twice-up.

 This tragic battle made for gripping reading as a kid, rocking me to the core.
 It's still among my favorite comics.

-As part of an incredible series of victories in 1941 and 1942, the Japanese smash a combined American-British-Dutch-Australian fleet at the Battle of the Java Sea.
+Synopsis: As part of an incredible series of victories in 1941 and 1942, the Japanese smash a combined American-British-Dutch-Australian fleet at the Battle of the Java Sea.
 The only allied surviving ships, U.S.S.
 Houston and H.M.A.S.
 Perth, attempt to fight their way southward toward Australia.
 Both are sunk at the Battle of Sunda Strait, the night of February 28-29, 1942.
 (GCD)

 Historical note: Number of Allied survivors was actually higher.
 Japanese vessels picked up 368 from the Houston and 307 from the Perth that were prisoners of war until Japan's surrender.
 How many died?
 696 from the Houston and 375 from Perth, including captains of both vessels, Rooks and Waller.
 (Wikipedia)